 Many people talk about the great percentage yields from rentals in countries like Cambodia.
-But these countries aren’t politically stable, self sustaining, nor do they have as high demand of property as Singapore.
+But these countries aren’t politically stable, self-sustaining, nor do they have as high demand for property as Singapore.

 The monthly rentals are high in Singapore and can range from everything between USD 2,000 – 10,000.